czmirek/POST-only-API-standard/README.md

 # README

-Hello all.

-This is a for fun project aimed at creating a sensible POST only API standard.
+This is a for fun project aimed at creating a sensible API standard.

 ## Critique of the REST convention